- 4 Comments

 All in all, when you’re looking for symptoms of any type of allergic reaction, you should reliably see these within the first 24 hours.

-In fact, sometimes reactions are so quick that if you’re an anxious parent and you have a high risk infant, just give the amount on the tip of the spoon, wait 10 minutes to watch for a reaction, and then go ahead and give the rest of the spoonful.
+In fact, sometimes reactions are so quick that if you’re an anxious parent and you have a high-risk infant, just give the amount on the tip of the spoon, wait 10 minutes to watch for a reaction, and then go ahead and give the rest of the spoonful.
+We actually recommend this protocol for the first introduction of all top allergens.

 We know with much more certainty that the risk of developing a food allergy or reaction to a particular food that is not on the highly allergenic food list is extremely low.
-In fact, the repercussions of waiting 3-5 days between introducing new foods can be much worse than the very minimal risk of developing a food allergy to – let’s say – steak or green pepper.
+The repercussions of waiting 3-5 days between introducing new foods can be much worse than the very minimal risk of developing a food allergy to – let’s say – steak or green pepper.

 Within the 6-7% of children who develop a food allergy, the prevalence of having an allergy to each of those foods is shown below (8,9,10).
 These are the foods that are most likely to cause an allergic reaction.
 Not food like cereal, fruits, vegetables, and meat which are all great foods we recommend introducing early and freely (5).

-Overall, the benefits associated with your baby experiencing enough variety during this critical period far outweighs the extremely minimal risk of reaction to a non-allergenic food (like chicken).
+Overall, the benefits associated with your baby experiencing enough variety during this critical period far outweigh the extremely minimal risk of reaction to a non-allergenic food (like chicken).

 Can you offer more than one new food per day?